Adaptive Independent Sticky MCMC algorithms: Construction of the sticky proposals

-There are many alternatives available for the construction of a suitable proposal distribution in the ASM and ASMTM algorithms.
-In this section, we focus on certain procedures that approximate the target distribution interpolating points that belong to the graph of the (unnormalized) target.
-The points are identified by evaluating the target at the support points and the set of support points change over the algorithm iterations.
-The name "sticky", we choose for this algorithm, highlights the ability of the adaptation schemes to generate a sequence of proposal distributions which converge to the target, allowing for a full adaptation of the proposal distribution.
+In this section, we provide some examples of constructions that approximate the target pdf by interpolating points that belong to the graph of the target function $\pi$.
+The name ``sticky'' highlights the ability of the adaptation schemes to generate a sequence of proposal pdfs that converges to the target, thus allowing for a complete adaptation of the proposal pdf (i.e., a ``glutinous'' proposal that progressively ``sticks'' more and more to the target).

-The adaptation relies upon interpolation scheme which are easy to improve by adding new points to the support set and are easy to sample.
-We note that the resulting proposal density can be represented as a mixture of probability density functions, so that to draw from it one need to compute mixture weights, to sample from a discrete distribution in order to choose one of the mixture components and finally to be able to draw samples from the selected component.